City of Ferndale Climate Planning

 June 2025

-City uses community feedback and emissions analysis to develop greenhouse gas reduction goals and a plan for achieving those goals.
+City used community feedback and emissions analysis to develop greenhouse gas reduction goals and a plan for achieving those goals.

 A black arrow pointing to the right on a white background.